Skip to main content

 For example, if your house is 100 m2 and you offer 10 m2 for rental then you would enter '100' for the size of your house and '10' for the size of your rental area.

-Are you the sole owner or do you own the property as a couple?
-When you enter a property ownership percentage, Solo will automatically apply the percentage to your rental income and expenses.
+Are you the sole owner of the property or do you own the property with a partner?
+When you enter a property ownership percentage, Solo will automatically split your rental income and expenses according to the percentage.

 For example, if you are the sole owner enter '100' %.
 If you own the property 50/50 with a partner then enter '50' %.